 BUT, some of us can perform this internal conversion easily; others have some challenges making this conversion.
 So if someone is deficient in DHA/EPA, this could mean their body is not converting properly, or they are simply not ingesting enough of the raw materials to make this conversion.
 If you are eating enough flax and hemp seeds, walnuts, and soy, then consuming excess hoping it will cause more conversion than normal may or may not work - either your body converts efficiently or it doesn't.

 Fortunately, we have a safety net: Plant-based vegan EPA/DHA supplements which contain these readily-available long-chain fatty acids.
 They are a little spendy, but some of us out here feel it is worth the cost.

-Vegan Essentials (my favorite online 100% vegetarian store!) has a good option for you.
-The one that I feel will give you the most bang for your buck is called Opti3, which is what Jeff and I use; it is made by the same people who created VPure (also vegan EPA/DHA which seems to not be available at this time).
+The one that I feel will give you the most bang for your buck is called Opti3, which is what Jeff and I use; it is made by the same people who created VPure and they usually have a fabulous 3-for-2 deal.